CES Vintage Data Information

 the reference month.
 Three lines are plotted on the graph:

-- First preliminary release (or May 03) — This line represents the time series of originally published CES estimates for all months
+- First preliminary release (or May 03) — This line represents the originally published CES estimates for all months

 plotted.
 For example, the point plotted for January 2009 identifies the CES estimate for the January 2009 reference month

-- Third preliminary release (or May 03) — This line represents the time series of CES estimates published 2 months after the
+- Third preliminary release (or May 03) — This line represents the CES estimates published 2 months after the

 originally published estimates for all months plotted.
 For example, the point plotted for January 2009 identifies the CES

-estimate for the January 2009 reference month published at the third preliminary release of estimates for April 2009.
-If the reference date is before May 03, the May 03 value is shown.
+estimate for the January 2009 reference month published at the third preliminary release of estimates in April 2009.
+If the reference date is before May 2003, the May 2003 value is shown.

-reference month published at the release of the Month-Year combination's first preliminary release.
+reference month published at the release of the January 2023 data on February 3, 2023.

 - Comments sheet — The "Comments" sheet provides a summary of any large, non-standard revisions that occurred.